Twist in My Sobriety: Release and performance

 Released as the second single from her debut album Ancient Heart, the song was edited for its single release, eliminating the last verse of the song.
 Despite heavy promotion, including two performances of the song on the BBC's Top of the Pops, the single was only a moderate hit in the UK, peaking at number 22, and is Tikaram's last top-40 hit in her home country.

 The song was a bigger success when released in Europe, becoming a top-10 hit in several countries, including Ireland (number 10), France (number six), Norway (number six), West Germany (number two), and Austria (number two).
 The single was Tikaram's only chart hit on the US charts, peaking at number 25 on the Modern Rock Tracks chart.

 Critical reception

 Graeme Kay from Smash Hits wrote, "However this "newie" is not in the slightest bit similar [to "Good Tradition"], for it's a moody, slow moving tale of emotional turmoil that Tanita rasps out to the sound of her gently plucked guitar.
 It probably won't be quite as big a hit as her last one, but I suspect we shall be hearing a lot more from Ms Tikaram in years to come."
+Jerry Smith of Music Week noted that Tikaram "follows up with the atmospheric reflective track from her Ancient Heart album ["Good Tradition"]", and thought it was likely to become "another hit".

+In a review of the 1996 remix, DJ Freshy D of Smash Hits awarded five out of five stars, calling it a "downbeat, yet housey" and "thoughtful, yet completely bangin'" remix of "melancholic, completely un-dancey girl Tanita".